 As the said provisions are not applicable to the company it has not developed andimplemented any Corporate Social Responsibility initiatives.

-25. Adequacy of Internal Financial Controls
+24. Adequacy of Internal Financial Controls

 The Company has established and is maintaining internal controls and procedures.
-TheBoard of Directors have evaluated the effectiveness of the Companys internalcontrols and procedures and confirm that they are adequate based on the size and the nature of itsbusiness.
+TheBoard of Directors have evaluated the effectiveness of the Companys internalcontrols and procedures and confirm that they are adequate based on the size and thenature of its business.

 25. Internal Audit

-The Company has a well established system of Internal Audit which carries out audit onRisk Management framework covering all the functions.
+The Company has a well-established system of Internal Audit which carries out audit onRisk Management framework covering all the functions.

-27. Auditors and Auditors report
+26. Auditors and Auditors report Statutory Auditors

 M/s P. Murali & Co Chartered Accountants were appointed as Statutory Auditorsfrom the conclusion of previous Annual General meeting until the upcoming annual generalmeeting.
-It is now proposed to re-appoint them as Statutory Auditors from the commencementof the ensuing Annual General Meeting till the conclusion of the next Annual GeneralMeeting..
+It is now proposed to re-appoint them as Statutory Auditors from the commencementof the ensuing Annual General Meeting till the conclusion of the next Annual GeneralMeeting.
 The Company has received a certificate from M/s P Murali & Co. to the effectthat if reappointed it would be in accordance with the provisions of Section 141 of theCompanies Act 2013.

 As required above the Board has after considering the recommendations of the AuditCommittee incorporated a suitable resolution for your consideration and approval in thenotice calling the ensuing Annual General Meeting of the Company.

-The Board has appointed Mr.Y.
-Koteswara Rao Practising Company Secretary to conductSecretarial Audit for the financial year 2015-16.
-The Secretarial Audit report for thefinancial year ended March 31 2016 is annexed herewith in Annexure-III
+The Board has now appointed M/s CAS & Associates Practising Company SecretariesHyderabad to conduct Secretarial Audit for the financial year 2017-18.
+The SecretarialAudit report as issued by Mr. Y. Koteswara Rao for the financial year ended March 31 2017is annexed herewith in Annexure-IV

-28. Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo.
+27. Conservation of Energy Technology Absorption Foreign Exchange Earnings and Outgo.

-29. Management Discussion and Analysis
+28. Management Discussion and Analysis

 Management Discussion and Analysis Report forms a part of the Annual Report as perAnnexure VII.

-30. Explanation or comments on qualifications reservations or adverse remarks ordisclaimers made by the auditors and the practicing company secretary in their reports
+29. Explanation or comments on qualifications reservations or adverse remarks ordisclaimers made by the auditors and the practicing company secretary in their reports

 The Auditors Report does not contain any qualification.
-The Notes/Remarks on financialstatements referred to in the Auditor' s Report are self explanatory.
+The Notes/Remarks on financialstatements referred to in the Auditors Report are self explanatory.